XertroV/tm-autohide-opponents/README.md

-# Autohide Opponents
+# Auto-hide Opponents

-Autohide opponents/ghosts in various TM game modes.
+Auto-hide opponents/ghosts in various TM game modes.

 This plugin uses `Dev::` calls, and will be manually checked each game update for compatibility.